-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 2.1 Landlords must make it easy for residents to complain by providing different channels through which residents can make a complaint such as in person, over the telephone, in writing, by email and digitally.
+Code section Code requirement Comply Yes/No Evidence, commentary and any explanations 2.1 Landlords must make it easy for residents to complain by providing different channels through which residents can make a complaint such as in person, over the telephone, in writing, by email and digitally.
 While the Ombudsman recognises that it may not be feasible for a landlord to use all of the potential channels, there must be more than one route of access into the complaints system.
-Yes In policy 2.3 Landlords must make their complaint policy available in a clear and accessible format for all residents.
+Yes Residents can make a complaint such as in person, over the telephone, in writing, by email and digitally.
+2.3 Landlords must make their complaint policy available in a clear and accessible format for all residents.
 This will detail the number of stages involved, what will happen at each stage and the timeframes for responding.
-Yes In policy 2.4 Landlord websites, if they exist, must include information on how to raise a complaint.
+Yes Available in a range of formats.
+2.4 Landlord websites, if they exist, must include information on how to raise a complaint.
 The complaints policy and process must be easy to find on the website.
-Yes 2.5 Landlords must comply with the Equality Act 2010 and may need to adapt normal policies, procedures, or processes to accommodate an individual's needs.
+Yes The complaints policy and process is accessible on the company website.
+2.5 Landlords must comply with the Equality Act 2010 and may need to adapt normal policies, procedures, or processes to accommodate an individual's needs.
 Landlords must satisfy themselves that their policy sets out how they will respond to reasonable adjustments requests in line with the Equality Act and that complaints handlers have had appropriate training to deal with such requests.
-Yes This is stated in the policy.
-Separate reasonable adjustments policy 2.6 Landlords must publicise the complaints policy and process, the Complaint Handling Code and the Housing Ombudsman Scheme in leaflets, posters, newsletters, online and as part of regular correspondence with residents.
-Yes In complaints policy
+Yes Equality, Diversity and Inclusion is included in the policy.